-The Board met seven times during 2022.
-In 2022, all of our directors serving in 2022 attended 100% of the meetings of the Board, except one who attended six of the seven meetings of the Board.
-All of our directors serving in 2022 attended 100% of the meetings of committees of the Board on which they served during 2022.
-Our policy is that all of our directors are expected to attend our annual stockholder meeting, which each of our directors attended in 2022.
+The Board met eight times during 2023.
+In 2023 (exclusive of Mr. Erickson who joined us in September of 2023), six of our directors attended 100% of the meetings of the Board, and three of our directors attended seven of the eight meetings of the Board.
+All of our directors serving in 2023 (exclusive of Mr. Erickson) attended 100% of the meetings of committees of the Board on which they served, except two attending all but one committee meetings.
+Mr. Erickson attended all of the Board and committee meetings on which he served during 2023.
+All of our directors attended our annual stockholder meeting in 2023.